-Included in deferred income taxes as of December 31, 2022 are tax benefits for U.S. and non-U.S. net operating loss carryforwards totaling \$346 million (\$147 million of which the Company does not expect to realize and have corresponding valuation allowances).
-Certain of the losses can be carried forward indefinitely and others can be carried forward to various dates from 2023 through 2042.
-In addition, the Company had general business and non-U.S. tax credit carryforwards of \$133 million (\$80 million of which the Company does not expect to realize and have corresponding valuation allowances) as of

-December 31, 2022, which can be carried forward to various dates from 2023 to 2032.
-In addition, as of December 31, 2022, the Company had \$9 million of valuation allowances related to other deferred tax asset balances that are not more likely than not of being realized.
+Included in deferred income taxes as of December 31, 2023 are tax benefits for U.S. and non-U.S. net operating loss carryforwards totaling \$284 million (\$154 million of which the Company does not expect to realize and have corresponding valuation allowances).
+Certain of the losses can be carried forward indefinitely and others can be carried forward to various dates from 2024 through 2043.
+In addition, the Company had general business and non-U.S. tax credit carryforwards of \$273 million (\$75 million of which the Company does not expect to realize and have corresponding valuation allowances) as of December 31, 2023, which can be carried forward to various dates from 2024 to 2033.
+In addition, as of December 31, 2023, the Company had \$5 million of valuation allowances related to other deferred tax asset balances that are not more likely than not of being realized.

-As of December 31, 2022, gross unrecognized tax benefits totaled approximately \$1.1 billion (approximately \$1.2 billion, net of the impact of \$65 million of indirect tax benefits offset by \$171 million associated with potential interest and penalties).
-As of December 31, 2021, gross unrecognized tax benefits totaled approximately \$1.1 billion (approximately \$1.2 billion, net of the impact of \$58 million of indirect tax benefits offset by \$163 million associated with potential interest and penalties).
-The Company recognized approximately \$14 million of net tax expense from potential interest and penalties during 2022, \$182 million of net tax benefits from the reversal of potential interest and penalties during 2021 and \$41 million of net tax expense from potential interest and penalties associated with uncertain tax positions.
-To the extent unrecognized tax benefits (including interest and penalties) are recognized with respect to uncertain tax positions, approximately \$1.2 billion and \$1.1 billion as of December 31, 2022 and 2021, respectively, would reduce the tax expense and effective tax rate in future periods.
+As of December 31, 2023, gross unrecognized tax benefits totaled approximately \$1.2 billion (approximately \$1.3 billion, net of the impact of \$73 million of indirect tax benefits offset by \$199 million associated with potential interest and penalties).
+As of December 31, 2022, gross unrecognized tax benefits totaled approximately \$1.1 billion (approximately \$1.2 billion (of which \$76 million related to discontinued operations), net of the impact of \$65 million of indirect tax benefits offset by \$171 million associated with potential interest and penalties).
+The Company recognized approximately \$32 million and \$14 million of net tax expense from potential interest and penalties during 2023 and 2022, respectively, and \$182 million of net tax benefits from the reversal of potential interest and penalties during 2021, related to both continuing and discontinued operations associated with uncertain tax positions.
+The net tax expense for potential interest and penalties related to discontinued operations were \$6 million and \$2 million in 2023 and 2022, respectively, and \$9 million of net tax benefit in 2021.
+To the extent unrecognized tax benefits (including interest and penalties) are recognized with respect to uncertain tax positions, approximately \$1.3 billion and \$1.2 billion as of December 31, 2023 and 2022, respectively, would reduce the tax expense and effective tax rate in future periods, of which \$76 million related to discontinued operations in 2022.
 The Company recognized interest and penalties related to unrecognized tax benefits within income taxes in the accompanying Consolidated Statements of Earnings.
 Unrecognized tax benefits and associated accrued interest and penalties are included in taxes, income and other accrued expenses as detailed in Note 13.